 glass of chocolate banana protein smoothie with cacao nibs and banana on top

 Ever since my boys were little, they would drop everything and come running when they’d hear me fire up the blender.
-It doesn’t matter if it’s my blueberry banana, tropical or kale smoothie, they love them all.
+It doesn’t matter if it’s my blueberry banana smoothie or tropical smoothie, they love them all.

 As they’ve gotten older, I’ve tried to incorporate protein into their smoothies to make them more satisfying, and this Chocolate Banana Protein Smoothie has become a fast favorite.